The Other (1930 film): Cast

+Release

+The film premiered in Berlin at the Capitol on August 12, 1930.

 Reception

 Ernst Bloch extensively analysed the differences between the 1913 and the 1930 and their social context.

 The similarities between the plot and Stevenson's Doctor Jekyll and Mister Hyde have been noted.

 The film was also described as one the "first auteur films about the doppelgänger motif".